shanhuiyang/TypeScript-MERN-Starter/README.md

 We are using [Semantic-UI React](https://react.semantic-ui.com/) because it has following advantages.

 1. React style.
 It's components match the mental model React has given us for composing UI great.
 Most of the time you are shaping your UI using props instead of classes or inline styles.
-2. It provides many useful components which are suitable to compose a community app.
+2. It provides many useful components which are suitable to compose a blog app.
 [Feed](https://react.semantic-ui.com/views/feed/), [Rating](https://react.semantic-ui.com/modules/rating/), and [Comment](https://react.semantic-ui.com/views/comment/) are fancy examples.
 3. [Good support for react-router](https://react.semantic-ui.com/#augmentation).
 4. As its name hinted, using Semantic-UI React you can build your virtual DOM easy-to-read and compact.